pbparikh22/412_Final_Project/README.md

 Format Input:

-3 3     // this line contains number of vertices and number of lines to read 0 1 3   // these contains the vertex, destination vertex, and edge weight 1 2 3
+// this line contains number of vertices and number of lines to read
+// the following lines contains the vertex, destination vertex, and edge weight

+3 3
+0 1 3
+1 2 3
 2 0 3